ctthang/OIDC/src/CSharp/mtls-client/README.md

 # Solution Guide: ASP.NET Core OIDC mTLS Web Client & API

-This solution demonstrates a secure integration between a Razor Pages web client and a Web API using OpenID Connect (OIDC) with mTLS (mutual TLS) for the token endpoint and certificate-bound access tokens.
+This solution demonstrates a secure integration between a Razor Pages web client using OpenID Connect (OIDC) and a console app using the Client Credentials with mTLS (mutual TLS) for the token endpoint and certificate-bound access tokens.
+Both applications then will use the Access token to call an example REST API.

 ---